Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 Depending on the situation, they will contact:

-- Your keyholder (usually a neighbour, friend or family member)
+- your keyholder (usually a neighbour, friend or family member)

-- Mobile Emergency Care Service (MECS) or the emergency services if necessary.
+- Mobile Emergency Care Service (MECS)

 If the situation is not an emergency, we will do all we can to help and advise.
 We may not always need to visit.

-The Mobile Emergency Care Service (MECS) operates 24 hours a day, 365 days a year.
-This gives vulnerable people someone to call for help at any time of the day or night.
-The MECS team will attend to you if your keyholder cannot help or if we cannot contact them after you trigger your alarm.
+MECS operates 24 hours a day, 365 days a year.
+This gives vulnerable people someone to call for help, at any time of the day or night.
+The MECS team will attend to you if your keyholder cannot help, or if we cannot contact them after you trigger your alarm.

 MECS wear Fife Council uniforms, identity badges, including their photograph and name.

-Please do not allow anyone into your home if they do not have photographic identity.
+Do not allow anyone into your home if they do not have photographic identity.

 The MECS carers are not medically trained.
 If you are injured or unwell and require medical attention, they will contact the emergency services, GP, or District Nurse.